bcgov/wps-research/data/bill/viirs/README.md

 ## Overview

-This toolkit provides a complete workflow for working with VIIRS active fire data: pulling raw NetCDF files from NASA, converting them to shapefiles in a Sentinel-2 UTM projection, and optionally rasterizing or accumulating the results for burn mapping.
+This toolkit provides a complete workflow for working with VIIRS active fire data: pulling raw NetCDF files from NASA, converting them to shapefiles in an appropriate Sentinel-2 projection, and optionally rasterizing or accumulating the results for burn mapping.
 A graphical interface is included for interactive exploration and visualisation.

 ---